Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 ## Adding Adsorbates via a Potential Energy Grid
 Occasionally, symmetry arguments may not be sufficient for initializing the position of an adsorbate.
 For instance, if we want to know where to consider putting a molecule (like CH4) around the  active site of a MOF, it may not be immediately obvious how to systematically do this for a wide range of MOFs.
 Molecular mechanics-based potential energy grids (PEGs) can be used to provide an inexpensive, robust, and systematic initial guess based on local minima in the PEG.

+### get_adsorbate_grid
 The `get_adsorbate_grid` function is used to add an adsorbate to the adsorption site of a MOF based on a molecular mechanics PEG.
 MAI supports two types of PEG formats: ASCII and cube.
-The ASCII file format is simply an (x,y,z,E) formatted file such that there are four columns (i.e. one for x, y, z, and E).
+The ASCII file format is simply an (x,y,z,E) formatted file with with four columns (i.e. one for x, y, z, and E) and n rows (where n is the number of points in the PEG).
 The cube file format is described [here](http://paulbourke.net/dataformats/cube/).
-PEGs can be computed using one of a variety of programs, but we recommend [RASPA](https://www.tandfonline.com/doi/abs/10.1080/08927022.2015.1010082) (generates ASCII-formatted grids) [PorousMaterials.jl](https://github.com/SimonEnsemble/PorousMaterials.jl) (generates cube-formatted grids).
+PEGs can be computed using one of a variety of programs, but we recommend [RASPA](https://www.tandfonline.com/doi/abs/10.1080/08927022.2015.1010082) (generates ASCII-formatted grids) or [PorousMaterials.jl](https://github.com/SimonEnsemble/PorousMaterials.jl) (generates cube-formatted grids).

-The molecular adsorbate constructed via `get_adsorbate_grid` is initialized in the lowest energy position within some cutoff distance from the proposed adsorption site.
-It currently only supports CH4 adsorption but can be readily extended to support other molecular adsorbates.
+The molecular adsorbate is initialized in the lowest energy position within some cutoff distance from the proposed adsorption site.
+MAI currently only supports CH4 adsorption but can be readily extended to support other molecular adsorbates.
 The `get_adsorbate_grid` function is described below:

 ```python
 def get_adsorbate_grid(self,atoms_filepath,grid_path=None,